-- How do you save drooping Dracaena?
+- How to save a drooping dracaena

-- Dracaena drooping after repotting
+- What to do when a dracaena starts drooping after repotting

 In all my years tending to garden plants and houseplants, when it comes to dracaena 99% of the time there is just one cause for a drooping plant.
 However, you should check all 6 potential causes just in case your plant is sufferings from more than one.

 In this article I highlight all 6 potential reasons for drooping leaves on a dracaena.